What Is Measles?

-It's important for all kids who can get the vaccine to get it on schedule.
-At-risk people (such as those with weakened immune systems) can't get the vaccine and depend on "herd protection."
-This is when a lot of people are immunized against a disease, which prevents it from spreading and helps prevent outbreaks.
+It's important for all kids who can get the vaccine to get it on time.
+At-risk people (such as those with weak immune systems) can't get the vaccine.
+But when a lot of other people are immunized against a disease, it protects them, prevents the disease from spreading, and helps prevent outbreaks.

 When Should I Call the Doctor?

 Call the doctor right away if you think that your child has measles.
 Also call if your child was around someone who has measles, especially if your child: